-- 1.1.1 This appendix provides definitions of some of the terms used in Part 3 (Environmental Assessment), Chapter 10 (Noise and Vibration) to aid understanding. - The sound wave travelling through the air is a regular disturbance in ambient atmospheric pressure.
+- 1.1.1 This appendix provides definitions of some of the terms used in Chapter 17 (Noise and Vibration) to aid understanding. - The sound wave travelling through the air is a regular disturbance in ambient atmospheric pressure.
 These pressure fluctuations, when of frequencies within the audible range, are detected by the human ear which passes nerve responses to the brain, producing the sensation of hearing.
-Noise has been defined in a variety of ways and is very much dependent on factors such as the listener's attitude to the source of the sound and their environment, but is essentially any sound that is unwanted by the recipient. - 1.1.3 It is impossible to measure the degree of nuisance caused by noise directly, as this is essentially a subjective response of the listener, but it is possible to measure the 'loudness' of that noise.
-Loudness is related to both the sound pressure (the magnitude of the maximum excursion of the pressure wave around the ambient atmospheric pressure) and the frequency, both of which can be measured. - 1.1.4 The human ear is sensitive to a wide range of sound levels; the sound pressure level of the threshold of pain is over a million times that of the quietest audible sound.
-In order to reduce the relative magnitude of the numbers involved, a logarithmic scale of decibels (dB) based on a reference level of the lowest audible sound is used. - Also, the response of the human ear is not constant over all frequencies.
+Noise has been defined in a variety of ways and is very much dependant on factors such as the listener's attitude to the source of the sound and their environment, but is essentially any sound that is unwanted by the recipient. - 1.1.3 The human ear is sensitive to a wide range of sound levels; the sound pressure level of the threshold of pain is over a million times that of the quietest audible sound.
+In order to reduce the relative magnitude of the numbers involved, a logarithmic scale of decibels (dB) based on a reference level of the lowest audible sound is used. - 1.1.4 Also, the response of the human ear is not constant over all frequencies.
 It is therefore usual to weight the measured frequency to approximate human response.
 This is achieved by using filters to vary the contribution of different frequencies to the measured level.
-The 'A' weighting is the most commonly used and has been shown to correlate closely to the non-linear and subjective response of humans to sound.
+The A-weighting is the most commonly used and has been shown to correlate closely to the non-linear and subjective response of humans to sound.